Last Updated on November 20, 2022 by Cooper Hayes

 - Commercial Properties

 Commercial properties primarily include places for businesses, including shopping centers, hotels, offices, colleges, hospitals, malls, and restaurants – you name them.
 However, commercial properties often include apartment homes because they generate cash flow for their owners, even though individuals and families live there.
+For more info read my recent article: Pros and Cons Of Investing In Commercial Real Estate.

 - Industrial Properties